How Long Do Startups Take To Become Profitable?

 Many young startups aspire to become unicorns, sold for crazy valuations that set the founders and investors up for life.

 But how long will it actually take for a startup to turn a profit if you were to launch one today?
-We investigate in more detail below and tell you what you can expect:
+We investigate in more detail below and tell you what you can expect with and without startup funding at play:

 The Average Startup Profit Timeline

-Startups often take a long time to become profitable.
-This is because they are reinvesting their profits back into the company to grow.
+Startups often take a long time to become profitable if there are no angel investors or venture capital firms involved in their products or services.
+This is because they are reinvesting their profits back into the company to grow for a longer period of time, as part of their overall financial model.
 Uber, for example, did not achieve profitability until 2016, despite being founded in 2009.

-When the tide has turned and the startup is able to cover all of its expenses and still have funds left over, it is considered to be profitable.
+When the tide has turned and the startup founder can cover all of its expenses and still has funds left over, it is considered to be profitable.
 But then what happens next?
+What are the other types of revenue models out there for startups?

 What Happens After Startups Achieve Profitability

-Once a startup becomes profitable, it can reinvest its profits to continue growing or start paying out dividends to shareholders.
-Some startups choose to stay private and never go public, which allows them more flexibility in how they use their profits.
+Once a startup business idea becomes profitable from different types of startup revenue generation, it can reinvest its profits to continue growing or start paying dividends to shareholders.
+Some startups choose to stay private and never go public, which allows them more flexibility in how they use their profits and funding options.

-Others eventually list their shares on a stock exchange so that anyone can buy and sell them.
-This offers another set of advantages and challenges that we’ll discuss in more detail in a future guide.
+Others eventually list their shares on a stock exchange so that anyone can buy and sell them as a way to generate revenue.
+This offers another set of advantages and challenges that we’ll discuss in more detail in a future guide for business profitability.

 As startups mature, their expenses decrease and their revenues increase, leading to profitability.

-When a startup has achieved profitability, it might be approached by potential buyers looking to acquire it, or it could pivot into becoming a startup studio that launches multiple new ventures using the funds they’ve raised from its success.
+When a startup is measuring profitability, it might be approached by potential buyers looking to acquire it, or it could pivot into becoming a startup studio that launches multiple new ventures using the funds they’ve raised from its success.
 It all comes down to the type of business and what the founder is hoping to achieve.

 So how do you kickstart the profitability of your startup?
 Here are a few things you can do to make sure you are on the right track.